Morrowind

 RuffinVangarr made the two armor sets in this mod, one of which is based on the Skeleton King’s armor.
 He also lent his voice to both bosses.

-Melchior Dahrk was not only helpful as ever when I had questions regarding scripting or other modding related issues, but he also provided me with new assets that I extensively used throughout the dungeon, including additional architecture pieces of OAAB’s infernace set (bridges, walls, columns), giant lava falls, giant bone piles, and more.
+Melchior Dahrk was not only helpful as ever when I had questions regarding scripting or other modding related issues, but he also provided new assets that I extensively used throughout the dungeon, including additional architecture pieces of OAAB’s infernace set (bridges, walls, columns), giant lava falls, giant bone piles, and more.

 Vegetto made a bunch of very special new assets.
 It started with animated corpses hanging from chains that are actually swinging, and went on to include a modification to one of TD’s bone assets, a statue based on Lamb Shark’s Skeleton King, and a giant, red crystal that Diablo fans will recognize.
 He also made the optional HD textures and Normal Maps.